 Some members turn to professionals to help them implement a nutrition plan that addresses all of their health needs.
 “I had an appointment with a nutritionist/diabetic specialist.
 I learned a lot.
 Now, just to put it to work.
 It sounded easy, but when you come home to fix the meal, it's tough,” a myPHteam member wrote.

-Many myPHteam members notice that they feel better when they’re able to stick with a healthy diet.
+Despite the challenges, making diet changes for the better is usually worth it.
+Many myPHteam members notice that they feel better when they’re able to stick with a diet that promotes a healthy weight.
 “I just feel better when I eat clean,” one member wrote.
-“The sugar and preservatives make me feel sluggish.
-Also I have lost some weight from eating this way and that definitely helps my breathing.”
+“I have lost some weight from eating this way and that definitely helps my breathing.”

 Some members are able to maintain a healthy PH diet by finding substitutions for old favorites.
 One member shared, “Great night in the kitchen.
 Sweet and sour chicken over zoodles!
 Only 150 milligrams of sodium per serving.
 Totally satisfied my craving for Chinese food!”